-Biostratigraphic observations from the 220 m of core recovered in Hole 1247B indicate that the entire sequence is younger than 1.65 Ma (Fig. F10).
+Biostratigraphic observations from the 220 m of core recovered in Hole 1247B indicate that the entire sequence is younger than 1.65 Ma (Fig. F11).
 Sediments deeper than ~165 mbsf were deposited at a rapid but poorly constrained rate.
-These deep strata can be correlated with strata yielding a linear sedimentation rate of 62 cm/k.y. at Site 1245.
-The interval from ~150 to 165 mbsf, which contains Horizon A, yields a relatively slow sedimentation rate of 4 cm/k.y., based on nannofossils.
+These strata can be correlated with strata yielding a linear sedimentation rate of 62 cm/k.y. at Site 1245.
+The interval from ~150 to 165 mbsf, which contains Horizon A, yields a relatively slow sedimentation rate of 4 cm/k.y. based on nannofossils.
 The overlying sediments were deposited at a rate of 9-22 cm/k.y., similar to what was observed at Site 1245.

-Lithostratigraphic analysis (Fig. F10) indicates that the dominant lithologies are clay with authigenic carbonates and foraminifer-rich interlayers in the upper 0-27 mbsf (lithostratigraphic Unit I).
-This unit is underlain by diatom-bearing clay and silty clay with frequent sandrich turbidites containing a few glass-rich layers from 27 to 212.7 mbsf (Unit II).
+Lithostratigraphic analysis indicates that the dominant lithologies are clay with authigenic carbonates and foraminifer-rich interlayers in the upper 0-27 mbsf (lithostratigraphic Unit I).
+This unit is underlain by diatom-bearing clay and silty clay with frequent sand-rich turbidites containing a few glass-rich layers from 27 to 212.7 mbsf (Unit II).
 Lithostratigraphic Unit III (60-220 mbsf) is distinguished from Unit II by an increase in turbidites and biogenic components.
-Included in lithostratigraphic Unit II is seismic Horizon A. Unlike at the other sites where Horizon A was sampled and found to correspond with volcanic ash-rich layers, at Site 1247B Horizon A appeared to be a softsediment debris flow bounded by turbidites.
-Because the signature of Horizon A in the LWD resistivity data from Hole 1247A (located only 75 m from Hole 1247B) is very similar to that observed at Sites 1245, 1248, and 1250, we conclude that the change in seismic amplitude of Horizon A between the two holes at Site 1247 results from a dramatic local change in lithology rather than from processes related to gas hydrates.
+Included in lithostratigraphic Unit II is seismic Horizon A. Unlike at the other sites where Horizon A was sampled and found to correspond with volcanic ash layers, at Site 1247B a soft-sediment debris flow bounded by turbidites was found.
+Because the signature of Horizon A in the LWD data from Hole 1247A (located only 75 m from Hole 1247B) is very similar to that observed at Sites 1245, 1248, and 1250, we conclude that the change in amplitude of Horizon A between the two holes at Site 1247 results from a dramatic local change in lithology rather than from processes related to gas hydrates.

-As at other sites, the different hydrate proxies are in agreement and together indicate the apparent top of the zone where hydrate is present.
+As at other sites, the apparent top of the zone where hydrate is present, as indicated by a variety of different proxies, is generally consistent.
 The onset of high and variable electrical resistivity and of thermal anomalies observed with the IR camera on the catwalk are both at ~45 mbsf (Fig. F13).
 High-resistivity layers are subhorizontal, indicating accumulation of gas hydrate parallel to bedding, and steeply dipping, indicating that hydrate fills fractures.
-The onset of low chloride concentration anomalies is at ~55 mbsf (Fig. F15).
-The onset of in situ methane oversaturation as projected from headspace and PCS measurements is at ~38 mbsf (Fig. F17).
+The onset of low chloride concentration anomalies is at ~55 mbsf (Fig. F14).
+The onset of in situ methane oversaturation as projected from headspace and PCS measurements is at ~38 mbsf (Fig. F16).